msegt/introduction-to-git/course/ignoring.md

 >
 > 1. Write **one** `.gitignore` entry that excludes files of the form `log_01`, `log_02`, etc.
 >
-> 2. Test your "ignore pattern" by creating some dummy files of the form `log_01`, etc.
+> 2. Test your “ignore pattern” by creating some dummy files of the form `log_01`, etc.
 >
 > 3. You find that the file `log_01` is very important after all, add it to the tracked files without changing the `.gitignore` again.
 >